OpenSlides/openslides-backend/docs/actions/user.update.md

 Group F:

-The request user needs the permissions under the rules of user_scope, see [[https://github.com/OpenSlides/OpenSlides/wiki/Users#Permissions-for-altering-a-user]], but at minimum the OML of the requested user.
+The request user needs the permissions under the rules of user_scope, see [Permissions for altering a user](https://github.com/OpenSlides/OpenSlides/wiki/Users#Permissions-for-altering-a-user), but at minimum the OML of the requested user.

 Group G: